Resource curse: Dutch disease

-This process has been witnessed in multiple countries around the world including but not limited to Venezuela (oil), Angola (diamonds, oil), the Democratic Republic of the Congo (diamonds), and various other nations.
-All of these countries are considered "resource-cursed".
+This process has been witnessed in multiple countries around the world including Venezuela (oil), Angola (diamonds, oil), the Democratic Republic of the Congo (DRC) (diamonds), and various other nations.
+All of these countries are considered "resource-cursed"; the DRC has been called a "classic victim" of the resource curse.

 Dutch disease makes tradable goods less competitive in world markets.
 Absent currency manipulation or a currency peg, appreciation of the currency can damage other sectors, leading to a compensating unfavorable balance of trade.
 As imports become cheaper in all sectors, internal employment suffers and with it the skill infrastructure and manufacturing capabilities of the nation.
-This problem has historically influenced the domestic economics of large empires including Rome during its transition to a Republic in 509 BCE and the United Kingdom during the height of its colonial empire.
 To compensate for the loss of local employment opportunities, government resources are used to artificially create employment.
-The increasing national revenue will often also result in higher government spending on health, welfare, military, and public infrastructure, and if this is done corruptly or inefficiently it can be a burden on the economy.
-While the decrease in the sectors exposed to international competition and consequently even greater dependence on natural resource revenue leaves the economy vulnerable to price changes in the natural resource, this can be managed by an active and effective use of hedge instruments such as forwards, futures, options, and swaps; however, if it is managed inefficiently or corruptly, this can lead to disastrous results.
+The increasing national revenue will often also result in higher government spending on health, welfare, military, and public infrastructure, and can cause burdens on the economy if done corruptly or inefficiently.
+While the decrease in the sectors exposed to international competition leaves the economy vulnerable to price changes in the natural resource and consequently even greater dependence on natural resource revenue, this can be managed by active and effective use of hedge instruments such as forwards, futures, options, and swaps; however, if it is managed inefficiently or corruptly, this can lead to disastrous results.
 Also, since productivity generally increases faster in the manufacturing sector than in the government, the economy will have lower productivity gains than before.

 According to a 2020 study, giant resource discoveries led to a substantial appreciation of the real exchange rate.